How to Create a Candidate Persona for Employer Branding (with Free Template)

 It is possible that sometimes a high-qualified applicant ends up not being the right fit.
 The above categories are basics and not an exclusive list to follow rigidly.
 When segmenting your audiences, keep in mind the ideal person who is very likely to suit your work and values, who should be at the center of your Employer Brand strategy and messaging efforts.

-After segmentation is done, is time to prioritize talent goals.
+After the segmentation is done, it's time to prioritize talent goals.
 Take into consideration:

 When a list of priorities is in place, it’s easier to allocate a budget for recruitment marketing as well as to define a strategy for payroll.
 You might realize some of your openings can be filled by less-experienced talent, leaving more budget for roles that require highly-qualified professionals.